Bridging the Gap of Care

 Our Commitment to Foster Care and Adoption

 Bridges is a private, non-profit Foster Care and Adoption Child Placing Agency with the State of Texas.
-Our agency provides stable, home-based placements for children and teens in Texas’ foster care system.
-The agency’s focus is to provide effective therapeutic intervention to families while providing stabilization and security to each child placed in the home.
-Families prepare children for family reunification with their families when possible or to provide long-term placement alternatives and adoptions.
+Our agency provides stable, home-based placements for children and teens in Texas' foster care system.
+The agency's focus is to provide effective therapeutic intervention to families while providing stabilization and security to each child placed in the home.

 Our Philosophy